Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 </details>

-Expect a `200 OK` status with a response matching the object from the `POST` request, confirming your prompt is stored and ready to use.
+Expect a `200 OK` status with a response matching the object from the `POST` request, confirming your prompt is saved and ready to use.
 If you get `404 Not Found`, check that the `_id` is correct.

 ## What to do if the request doesn't work